2021 General Architecture Degree Guide

 Architects need to understand historical, modern and contemporary designs.
 Your skill set will not stop merely at design talent, but you will also take into account environmental and social concerns.
 As an architect, you will need clear engineering ability.
 An architect also needs to be business savvy and communicate effectively in order to be successful.

 Work experience is required in order to become a licensed architect.
 Students need to complete the Intern Development Program (IDP) which is a minimum of three years of professional experience.
 This includes a variety of tasks that allow you to smoothly transition from student to professional.

-Architecture degree levels vary.
-You can spend many years getting as high as a professional practice doctorate's in general architecture to something that takes less time like a associate's.
-Depending on the general architecture degree you choose, obtaining your diploma can take anwhere from 1 to 4+ years.
+There are various different levels of architecture degrees.
+You can spend many years getting as high as a in general architecture to something that takes less time like a .
+The type of architecture degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|

 |Bachelor’s Degree||120 credits||4 years|